-How To Write A Mystery Novel
+How to Write a Mystery Novel

 Consider your writing style and choose a mystery sub-genre you think is a good fit: cozy, police/medical/legal procedural, private eye/noir, or suspense.
 Write the opening scene for such a mystery, making sure you respect the conventions and reader expectations.

 Write for fifteen minutes.
-When you’re finished, post your practice in the comments section.
-And if you post, please leave feedback for your fellow writers.
+When finished, share your practice in the Pro Practice Workshop here, and leave feedback for a few other writers.
+Not a member?
+Join us here.